 What to Expect

 To arrange a Teaching Observation, fill out an online request form at least two weeks prior to the date when you would like to be observed.
 This form asks you to describe the context and your goals for the observation.
 The Sheridan Center will notify you via email once your Teaching Observation has been successfully scheduled.

 2. Initial Consultation

 Your Teaching Consultants will contact you to arrange for a brief, initial consultation meeting to discuss your goals for the observation, the context for your course or teaching opportunity, and answer any questions you may have about the observation process.
-This page offers suggestions for discussing goals: Teaching Observation Goals and Contexts.
+Some suggestions for discussing goals.

 Two Teaching Consultants will observe your course or session for 50 minutes.
 Please advise your students in advance that the class will be observed for your benefit, not for evaluating student performance.
 If you chose to have your course video recorded, you will receive a copy of your video to review before your follow-up consultation meeting.

 4. Follow-up Consultation